antalvdb/olifant/README.md

 # Memory-based language modeling

-This repository contains all necessary code to train and run memory-based LLMs.
+This repository contains instructions and code to install, train and run memory-based LLMs.

 Looking for an LLM that is relatively eco-friendly?
 MBLMs rely on CPU computing and (lots of) RAM.
 No GPUs or TPUs required.
 Training MBLMs is costly in terms of RAM, but not in terms of time or computing resources.